stefan-it/flair-pos-tagging/README.md

 # Datasets

 We train and evaluate PoS tagging models on 21 language from the Universal Dependencies project.
-The following table \ref{ud-stats} shows an overview of training, development and test dataset sizes for each language:
+The following table shows an overview of training, development and test dataset sizes for each language:

 | Language        | # Train | # Dev | # Test